Andrew Douglas (rugby union): Professional rugby career

 On 9 May 2019, newly created Major League Rugby outfit Old Glory DC announced that Douglas was hired as their coach for their inaugural 2019 season.
 With the team not expected to join MLR until the 2020 season, a series of exhibition games were arranged, with the New Zealander intended as being Head Coach for the duration.
-With Douglas at the helm, the team faced Ireland's Shannon, the Scotland U20s, Canada's Ontario Blues and the USA Rugby South Panthers respectively.
+With Douglas at the helm, the team faced Ireland's Shannon RFC, Scotland U20s, Canada's Ontario Blues and the USA Rugby South Panthers respectively.
 While Old Glory lost the first two of these games, the campaign ultimately ended in a 2-2 record.

 On 20 September 2019, Old Glory announced that Douglas had been hired as permanent Head Coach for the 2020 season with a contract running until 2021.
+In his debut season in the MLR was cut short due to the COVID-19 pandemic, and in 2021 when the season relaunched, he led the side to fifth place in the Eastern Conference.